ember-learn/ember-blog/content/the-ember-times-issue-197.md

 <!--alex ignore of-course-->
 First, creators [Robert Wagner (@rwwagner90)](https://github.com/rwwagner90) and [Chuck Carpenter (@chuckcarpenter)](https://github.com/chuckcarpenter) of Ship Shape sit down with [Melanie Sumner (@melsumner)](https://github.com/melsumner) and they discuss work-life balance, Ember vs React, and of course #a11y! 💖 Check out the episode [here](https://www.whiskeywebandwhatnot.fm/work-life-balance-react-and-why-accessibility-is-everything-with-melanie-sumner/).

-Next up is an episode with **both** [Chris Manson (@mansona)](https://github.com/mansona) and [Chris Thoburn (@runspired)](https://github.com/runspired) chat with Robbie and Chuck about how to best get contributors on opensource projects and how TypeScript fits into that process!
+Next up is an episode with **both** [Chris Manson (@mansona)](https://github.com/mansona) and [Chris Thoburn (@runspired)](https://github.com/runspired) chatting with Robbie and Chuck about how to best get contributors on opensource projects and how TypeScript fits into that process!
 Check out the episode [here](https://www.whiskeywebandwhatnot.fm/runspired-vs-chris-manson-on-solving-the-number-one-ember-issue/).

 ---